andrew/ultimate-awesome/README.md

 - [awesome-remote-working](https://github.com/aboelkassem/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
 - [awesome-frontend-resources](https://github.com/baspinarenes/awesome-frontend-resources) - A list of awesome Frontend resources.
 - [Awesome-Generative-Image-Composition](https://github.com/bcmi/Awesome-Generative-Image-Composition) - A curated list of papers, code, and resources pertaining to generative image composition. .
-- [awesome-rasa](https://github.com/cendekia/awesome-rasa) - Useful resources for building, improving, and deploying contextual chatbots and assistants with Rasa.
 - [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
 - [Awesome-Google-Gemini-AI](https://github.com/Curated-Awesome-Lists/Awesome-Google-Gemini-AI) -  Gemini AI, Google's latest and greatest, surpasses its predecessor, even outshining GPT-4.
 It's the newest iteration in Google's lineup of AI models, excelling in various tasks.
 With Nano, Pro, and the upcoming Ultra versions, it's designed for diverse user needs.
 - [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.